Julian-Heng/pl-assignment-2019/5/reflection.md

 concatenated into a single list accessible via a special variable that expands to every element (Bash: `$@`, Perl: `@_`) and a way to access each individual element passed into the function (Bash: `$1 $2 $3 ...`, Perl: `$_[0], $_[1] ...`).
-But Perl goes one step a bit too far and manage to involve pointers into it's subroutine.
+But Perl also includes allowing references to variables as arguments for a function, which is the only way of passing multiple arrays into a function.
 Bash does not do this in that you can technically pass in multiple arrays, but it's all one big array and you'd just give up and choose a better language for the job.
 Unlike Perl which enables you by giving you pointers, allowing arrays to be passed into subroutines through a nasty work around.
 This is in violation of preservation of information.

-Perl has no regularity. `print($var);` or `print $var`?
-Both. `my $var` or `my($var)`?
+Perl has no regularity and low orthogonality. `print($var);` or `print $var`?
+Both will produce the same result. `my $var` or `my($var)`?
 Both, again.
 Semicolons can be omitted, and the code will work.
 Sometimes you need the semicolon or else it won't run.
 Subroutines can be called with or without `&` preceding it.
 I didn't know that you meant to call it with `&`, but I didn't know because my code works anyway, so who cares.
 This makes Perl multitudes harder for readability, as everyone's code will deviate ever so slightly, and writability for the irregularity in the language.
+As such, Perl would violate both the regulartity and orthogonality programming principle.

 ### Ruby